epadam/Machine-Learning-Tutorial-Demo-Resources/Production_Level_Machine_Learning.md

 It would be nice if there is an interactive report that you can show the EDA and explanbility

-6. Model Development, Training, Tracking,
+6. Model Deployment
+    * saved model format

 Let's convert our model to the format we want for serving (Depending on the scenario, you might need to give explanation for every single inference like medical usage or)